-After Reading this blog you will never need to Agrue if Trends are Important or no. Since i have started my Retail Advisory, I have been asked many times that if I use fundamental or Technical Analysis for Investing.
+After Reading this blog you will never need to Agrue if Trends are Important or no. Since i have started my Retail Research Desk, I have been asked many times that if I use fundamental or Technical Analysis for Investing.
 My Answer has always been, i use history, i learn from history about what has worked for last 50 years around the world in the Game of Investing.
 As Warren Buffet says ” What i have learned from History is that people don’t learn from History, and they repeat their Mistake”.

 Today i want to Share a Secret, and that Secret is about Trends.
 I have seen a lot of technical guys cursing the fundamental ones and vice versa.
 I believe the only Goal we have is to create wealth with taking calculated risk using any Fundamental, Technical or Quantitative Analysis.